Sara-Hamilton/TravelBlog2/README.md

 # Description
 This is an Epicodus practice project for week 1 of the .NET course.
 Its purpose is to display understanding of Visual Studio MVC, ORM, and Migrations.
+This version was started by Andy Grossberg and Hamza Naeem on day one and finished by Sara Hamilton and Cameron Anderson on day two.

 ## Functionality
 ### User Stories